 - paying your rent 14 days late or more

-- changing the tenancy (only if you asked for the change)
+- changing your tenancy - they can only charge you if you asked for the change

 Negotiating with your landlord or letting agent